Patterns

 Pin

 A piece is immobilized because moving it would expose a more valuable piece behind it to attack.
+The pinned piece may still be able to move along the pin line.

 • Key square: The pinning piece's position

-• Targets: The pinned piece and the piece behind it
+• Targets: The pinned piece and the piece behind it (usually king or queen)

 Skewer